How to Apply: The Road to Upstate

 You must complete the AMCAS application online at www.amcas.com and submit it to AMCAS along with your official college transcripts and MCAT scores.
 AMCAS will forward your application to Upstate.

 Once your application is received from AMCAS, a link to the Secondary application will be sent you.
-The supplemental Application must be submitted to Upstate Medical University along with a $100.00 application fee by December 1.
+The supplemental Application must be submitted to Upstate Medical University by November 1st.

 SUNY Upstate Medical University